 Nearly a third who responded to the survey had experienced personal threats or even been attacked.
 Some had been bitten, punched, kicked, spat at, had people try to strangle them, been threatened with knives, and boiling water.

 Conference therefore calls on the Community Service Group Executive to:

-4. Work with the NEC, Service Groups, Labour Link and other stakeholders including lobbying political parties in positions of power and influence in Scotland, Cymru/Wales and Northern Ireland to continue to highlight the gross under-funding of adult social care and the impact this has on society.
+1. Work with UNISON Labour Link, NEC and other stakeholders including lobbying political parties in positions of power and influence in Scotland, Wales and Northern Ireland to highlight the particular problem of unsafe, unclean and inadequate conditions for people carrying out overnight sleep-in shifts.

 2. Where we have recognition, ensure UNISON negotiates with Community employers to ensure conditions for overnight sleep-in shifts are clean and safe.